Perspective | 5 screen-free summer camp alternatives to get your kids outside

 I’m certainly not against screen time.
-In fact, I consider myself to be a tech-positive parent who is grateful for the role that gadgets and devices have played in our recent adventures in distance learning, as well as keeping my kids socializing with other people and occupied while I’ve been working, in technology and social media, ironically.
+In fact, I consider myself to be a tech-positive parent who is grateful for the role that gadgets and devices have played in our recent adventures in distance learning, as well as keeping my kids socializing with other people and occupied while I’ve been working.

 But now that school is over and the weather is warm, I’m feeling the pull toward giving them more unplugged time, like Catherine McNeil, a mom of three outside Chicago.
 “I am so overwhelmed and exhausted by all the screen time my kids have been getting, that I really want to get my kids outdoors more this summer,” McNeil said.